namiman/horriblesubs_release_time_until/README.md

-# horriblesubs_release_time_until
+# Horriblesubs Release Time Until

-Change times on horriblesubs to "until/ago" and highlight shows you're watching
+Changes the times on Horriblesubs /release_page and the sidebar on every page to "until/ago" format

+Allows you to persitently highlight show you'd like to track

+Adds a sidebar on /release_page with any saved shows